-As of January 1, 2011, Maryland had no commercial host liability (16,17).
+As of January 1, 2011, Minnesota had commercial host liability with no major limitations (16,17).

 Task Force on Community Preventive Services recommendation: Presence of commercial host (dram shop) liability for sale or service to either underage patrons or intoxicated adults.
 Evidence shows these laws are associated with a reduction in alcohol-related harms, including a median 6.4% reduction in deaths from motor vehicle crashes (9).